Anshish/TaskManager/README.md

 Todo list app using React.js.
-Learned about state management using React states and hooks.
+Learned about state management using React states and hooks wth the help of React-Redux.

 ### Demo Link